hilarycondon/ExData_Plotting1/README.md

 + Allow for Approximately 2x Memory Required for Dataset.
 [30Mb]

 <b>NOTE: </b>
 * The four scripts present in this repository require that the dataset below is present in a subfolder entitled "data" located in your current working directory.
 Please ensure that this is the case or modify the script accordingly.
-If this is not the case, the script will throw an error and will not run.
+  + If this is not the case, the script will throw an error and will not run.

 * Please confirm that your computer has enough memory before runnning these scripts - at LEAST 30 MB available.
-Each script will throw a warning that 30 MB of memory is required, as each code file **includes code for reading the data** so that the plot can be fully reproduced, in addition to the code to create the png file.
+  + Each script will throw a warning that 30 MB of memory is required, as each code file **includes code for reading the data** so that the plot can be fully reproduced, in addition to the code to create the png file.

 ## Making Plots

-Our overall goal here is simply to examine how household energy usage varies over a 2-day period in February, 2007.
+* Our overall goal here is simply to examine how household energy usage varies over a 2-day period in February, 2007.
 The four scripts included in this repo reconstruct the plots below, all of which have been constructed using the base plotting system.

-Each plot is constructed and saved as a PNG file with a width of 480 x 480 pixels by the corresponding R code file (plot1.R creates plot1.png, etc.).
+* Each plot is constructed and saved as a PNG file with a width of 480 x 480 pixels by the corresponding R code file (plot1.R creates plot1.png, etc.).

-All 8 files (plot1.R,plot1.png,plot2.R,plot2.png,plot3.R,plot3.png,plot4.R,and plot4.png) have been added to this repository, which now contains 4 png files and 4 R code files, in addition to this modified README.md file, the files originally in the repository, and the data.
+* All 8 files (plot1.R, plot1.png, plot2.R, plot2.png, plot3.R, plot3.png, plot4.R, and plot4.png) have been added to this repository, which now contains 4 png files and 4 R code files, in addition to this modified README.md file, and the files originally in the repository.

-The four plots that you will need to construct are shown below.
+The four plots that the R code files should construct are displayed below:

 ### Plot 1